d-rens/LaTeX-Einfuehrung/README.md

 # LaTeX-Einfuehrung
-Files for an introduction for LaTeX
+Files for an introduction to LaTeX